CalvinG21/punk-brewery-app/README.md

-﻿# Getting Started with Create React App
+## Getting Started with Create React App

+This project was made using Punk API, React and SCSS.

+This application allows users to view beers available from database and filter by ABV on displayed beers

+React component hierarchy, passing down state and functions as props and javaScript ES6 are some of the concepts and features  covered in this project.

-this project uses react-bootstrap compents for the nav bar , and the card list(3x3 grid)
+This project uses react-bootstrap compents for the navbar and the card-list(3x3 grid) component.

-partially mobile friendly app(WIP)
+Mobile friendly app(WIP)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Instructions
+Click a filter checkbox to apply display beers with ABV >= 5.
+Click a next button to display next 9 beers from database.
+Click a prev button to display previous 9 beers from database.

 ## Available Scripts